miklevin/MikeLev.in/_posts/2022-06-24-lxd-linux-containers-in-windows-linux-wsl2-but-what-is-home.md

 headline: "Creating a Home: Exploring the Concept of Home with John Belushi and George Carlin"
 description: I explore the concept of home, referencing John Belushi and George Carlin to illustrate how labels are unnecessary.
 I compare the book The Wonderful Wizard of Oz and the MGM movie, and discuss how my mother escaped her home life in the same year as the movie.
 I conclude that home is where you make it, and that I am continuously reinventing myself and encouraging my loved-ones to do the same.
 To create a new home, I'm developing a special git repo, creating a personal homepage
 keywords: LXD, Linux, Containers, Windows, WSL2, John Belushi, George Carlin, Labels, The Wonderful Wizard of Oz, MGM Movie, Home, Reinventing, Git Repos, Linux Terminal, UNIX, Private Cloud Server, Remote Repositories, Generic, Information, Experiences, Scott M.
-categories: linux, wsl2, unix, lxd
+categories: unix, linux, lxd, wsl2
 layout: post
 ---